raspberrypilearning/integer-classifier/en/step_8.md

 ## What's next?

-Next, it's time to combine machine learning with some other cool things you can do with Python in [Project 4](#).
+Next, it's time to combine machine learning with some other cool things you can do with Python in [Amazing image identifier](#).